orbitalquark/textadept/docs/api.md

 - *dir*:  The directory path to iterate over.
 - *filter*:  Optional filter for files and directories to include and exclude.
 - *n*:  Optional maximum number of directory levels to descend into.
-The default value is `nil`, which indicates no limit.
+The default is to have no limit.
 - *include_dirs*:  Optional flag indicating whether or not to yield directory names too.
 Directory names are passed with a trailing '/' or '\', depending on the current platform.